yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

 owners = ["137112412989"] # Canonical
 }
 ```
-> Fetching all the details ie. amzon linux ami for all region, current account ID for creating IAM Role security and we are using default VPC to create that the EC2 so which we fetched data for instance creation which of those fetching services like those VPC,Availability zone, Subnet
+> Fetching all the details ie. amazon Linux AMI for all-region, current account ID for creating IAM Role security and we are using default VPC to create the EC2 so which we fetched data for instance creation which of those fetching services like those VPC, Availability zone, Subnet

 _IAM.tf_
 ```